cure-lab/HiBug/README.md

     - ChatGPT provides potential attribute names to explore in the bug discovery process.
     - If you do not have an API key, you can also view the dataset through our user interface to come up with attribute names.
 An example of corpus_base.json is provided in exampleData/corpus_base.json.
 2. Follow the steps in run.ipynb.
-    - Fill the empty list with attribute names selected from the GPT answers.
+    - Fill the empty list with selected attribute names.
     - Ensure that the data types match the code specifications.